tejbirwason/tejbirwason.github.io/content/posts/welcome-to-the-blog.md

 title = "Welcome to the blog!"

 +++
 This blog is setup using Hugo with a continuous integration with Github pages.
-I use CMS to publish the blog posts.
+I'm also using Forestry CMS to publish the blog posts.